More in Attractions

 This romantic and unique garden is a reminder that, however daunting the weather, it is often possible, with a little vision and energy, to create and maintain a garden in the most unlikely of locations.

-The Gardens of Mey are open during the season and on three days each year proceeds are donated to Scotland's Gardens Scheme.
+The Gardens of Mey are open during the season May to September and on three days each year proceeds are donated to Scotland's Gardens Scheme.

 We hope you enjoy visiting the much loved Gardens at the Castle of Mey.
 Don't forget to visit the Tearoom where we use produce straight from the garden